Northern Ireland: Violence continues another night after leaders condemn 'unjustifiable' unrest | DW | 08.04.2021

 Violence continued late Thursday in Northern Ireland as police deployed water cannons against demonstrators.
-Around 100 youths approached armored vehicles in an Irish nationalist area of Belfast and threw stones at authorities, with the crowd later dispersed by riot police.
+Around 100 youths approached armored vehicles in an Irish nationalist area of Belfast and threw stones at authorities.
+The crowd was later dispersed by riot police.

 Earlier in the day, Northern Ireland's power-sharing executive held an emergency meeting to condemn violent unrest in a pro-British area of Belfast.